 The charity auction is a classic fundraising event for nonprofits of all types.
 Although they require significant preparation (including securing and prepping a space, gathering and promoting all the auction items, and making sure you have the right tools to handle the bids), auctions can generate a lot of support for your organization.

 Get creative to plan the right auction for your nonprofit, though.
 The formality, price point of the items, and general tone fo the event can all be adjusted.
+Even the location can be flexible, mobile auctions can work great for events where attendees are roaming or socializing.
 Just focus on giving your attendees an evening that they’ll enjoy and remember!

 Here’s another fundraising idea that requires a lot of planning in exchange for a major payoff.
 Marathons and 5Ks are exciting events that engage very broad segments of your community.
 Registration fees are the main source of revenue for these events, so focus your attention there.
 In order to boost their events’ visibility, many nonprofits conduct peer-to-peer fundraising campaigns in the run-up to the event in which registered participants will promote the event online and ask for donations from friends and family.
 With plenty of time to plan and organize your 5K event, it can become an extremely effective fundraising method that you can rely on year after year.